-- 3.1 Section 9A of the Licensing (Scotland) Act 2005 requires Dumfries and Galloway Licensing Boards to publish an Annual Functions Report within 3 months of the end of the relevant financial year.
-This means that the Board's report for financial year 2020/21 would normally be published no later than 30 June 2021.
-However, Schedule 5 of the Coronavirus (Scotland) Act 2020 inserted an additional clause into the 2005 Act, providing the Board with a further 6 months if they were unable to publish their annual report by the end of June, due to reasons relating to Coronavirus. - 3.2 Dumfries and Galloway's Divisional Licensing Boards must therefore prepare and publish an Annual Functions Report by 31 December 2021 for the financial year 2020-2021 (being 1 April 2020 to 31 March 2021). - 3.3 An Annual Functions Report must include the following: - a statement explaining how each Board has had regard to the licensing objectives; - a statement explaining how each Board has had regard to the Statement of Licensing Policy and any Supplementary Policy Statement (including the Board's statement with regard to its duty to assess overprovision); - a summary of the decisions made by (or on behalf of) the Board during the financial year; - information about the number of licences held under the 2005 Act in each Board's area (including the number of occasional licences issued in each year); and - such other information about the exercise of each Board's functions as each Board considers appropriate.

-3.4 In the year from 1 April 2020 to 31 March 2021, the Licensing Boards met as follows:
+- 3.1 Section 9A of the Licensing (Scotland) Act 2005 requires Dumfries and Galloway Licensing Boards to publish an Annual Functions Report within 3 months of the end of the relevant financial year. - 3.2 Dumfries and Galloway's Divisional Licensing Boards must therefore prepare and publish an Annual Functions Report by 30 June 2023 for the financial year 2022-2023 (being 1 April 2022 to 31 March 2023). - 3.3 An Annual Functions Report must include the following: - a statement explaining how each Board has had regard to the licensing objectives; - a statement explaining how each Board has had regard to the Statement of Licensing Policy and any Supplementary Policy Statement (including the Board's statement with regard to its duty to assess overprovision); - a summary of the decisions made by (or on behalf of) the Board during the financial year; - information about the number of licences held under the 2005 Act in each Board's area (including the number of occasional licences issued in each year); and - such other information about the exercise of each Board's functions as each Board considers appropriate. - 3.4 In the year from 1 April 2022 to 31 March 2023, the Licensing Boards met as follows:

-Board 2020/21 2019/20

-Nithsdale: 5 times 4
+Board 2022/23 2021/22 Nithsdale: 4 times 5 times

-Annandale & 5 times 5
+Annandale & 3 times 6 times

 Eskdale:

-Stewartry: 3 times 3
+Stewartry: 2 times 2 times

-Wigtown: 4 times 5
+Wigtown: 5 times 8 times

-Conjoined 1
+Conjoined Once 2 times

-meeting of all 4 n/a
+meeting of all 4

 Boards